We’ve taken a deep dive into some commonly asked about areas when it comes to closing a card with an outstanding balance still on it.

 Whether it’s £10 or £1,000, you can’t close a credit card account if you’ve got any outstanding balance left on it - you must clear it first.

-If you want to get the ball rolling though, you can still speak to your provider and let them know you’re planning on cancelling (be prepared for them to try and twist your arm to stay!), but they’ll still keep your account open and visible on your credit report until your debt’s completely wiped.
+If you want to get the ball rolling though, you can speak to your provider and let them know you’re planning on cancelling.
+However, they’ll still keep your account open and visible on your credit report until your debts are completely wiped.

 If you’re thinking about shutting down a credit card, make sure you carefully consider the pros and cons first - the damage it could cause might surprise you.